-Emphasis of Matter We draw attention to:
+Emphasis of Matter (continued)

-- (i) Note 26 (a) to the consolidated financial statements, which describes the contingencies relating to cost reimbursable contracts with U.S. Coalition Provisional Authority ("CPA"); - (ii) Note 26 (b) to the consolidated financial statements, which describes the contingencies and claims relating to the litigations with the General Administration of Customs for Kuwait; and - (iii) Note 26 (c) to the consolidated financial statements which describes the uncertainty relating to renewal of the lease contract with Public Authority for Industry of the State of Kuwait.
+(iii) Note 26 (c) to the consolidated financial statements which describes the uncertainty relating to renewal of the lease contract with Public Authority for Industry of the State of Kuwait.

 Our opinion is not modified in respect of the matters set out above.